 Torres Strait Fragment

-247. The upper part of a very rare Torres Strait mask (Le Op) dating to the mid 19th century.
+44. The upper part of a very rare Torres Strait mask (Le Op) dating to the mid 19th century.
 From the collection of Francis Woodland Reader who worked alongside General Pitt Rivers.
 Made from turtle shell and bound with fibre.
 These masks were used in funerary ceremonies to appease the spirits of the deceased.
+Masks created from turtle shell in this way are unique to these islands and were first seen in use by Western eyes in 1606 on the Queiros voyage.

 Eastern Torres Straits.